 The goal of the OpenASR (Open Automatic Speech Recognition) Challenge is to assess the state of the art of ASR technologies for low-resource languages.

 The OpenASR Challenge is an open challenge created out of the IARPA (Intelligence Advanced Research Projects Activity) MATERIAL (Machine Translation for English Retrieval of Information in Any Language) program that encompasses more tasks, including CLIR (cross-language information retrieval), domain classification, and summarization.
 For every year of MATERIAL, NIST supports a simplified, smaller scale evaluation open to all, focusing on a particular technology aspect of MATERIAL.
 CLIR technologies were the focus of the first open challenge in 2019, OpenCLIR.
 In 2020, the focus is on ASR.
-The capabilities tested in the open challenges are expected to ultimately support the MATERIAL task of effective triage and analysis of large volumes of data, in a variety of less-studied languages.
+The capabilities tested in the open challenges are expected to ultimately support the MATERIAL task of effective triage and analysis of large volumes of text and audio content in a variety of less-studied languages.

 The evaluation plan posted in the Documentation section below describes the OpenASR20 in detail.